liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 These reports are useful in identifying sites which are active in collaboration and hence needs quicker intervention to mitigate any potential oversharing risk.
 These 'RecentActivity' based reports identify sites which are generating the most number of sharing links in the last 28 days.

 > [!IMPORTANT]
-> If you do not have a Microsoft SharePoint Premium - SharePoint Advanced Management license, you will be asked to enable data collection for 'RecentActivity' based reports, so that the product starts to collect the relevant audit data to build this report.
-Once enabled, the reports can be generated 24 hours later and will contain data from the point of collection and which will be stored for 28 days.
-If no reports are generated even once in 3 months, data collection will be paused and should be enabled again.
+> If you don't have a Microsoft SharePoint Premium - SharePoint Advanced Management license, you'll be asked to enable data collection for 'RecentActivity' based reports, so that the product starts to collect the relevant audit data to build this report.
+Once enabled, the data is collected and stored for 28 days.
+The reports can be generated 24 hours later and contains data from the point of collection.
+If no reports are generated even once in three months, data collection will be paused and should be enabled again.
 To enable data collection for these reports, refer to the [documentation below](#data-collection-for-recent-activity-based-reports).

 #### Anyone sharing links created in last 28 days